 There are a number of different types that people frequently experience.
 These include:

-Cluster headaches – These excruciating types of pain in the head usually occur on one side of the head only, and can last anywhere from 15 minutes to 3 hours.
-They can recur regularly, even several times per day over a certain length of time, which may be followed by a headache-free period of months or even years.
-One or both eyes may also experience redness and watering, and they are generally more prevalent in men than in women.
+Cluster headaches – These excruciating types of pain in the head usually occur on one side of the head only, lasting anywhere from 15 minutes to 3 hours.
+They can recur regularly, even several times per day over a certain length of time.
+In turn they may be followed by a headache-free period of months or even years.
+One or both eyes may also experience redness and watering.
+These headaches are generally more prevalent in men than in women.